lucko515/cnn-raccoon/README.md

 <h4 style="text-align: center;">Create interactive dashboards for your Convolutional Neural Networks (CNNs) with a single line of code!</h4>

 ---
-__CNN Raccoon__ helps you with inspecting what's going on inside your Convolutional Neural Networks in a visual way that's easy to understand.
+__CNN Raccoon__ helps you inspect what's going on inside your Convolutional Neural Networks in a visual way that's easy to understand.
 Oh!
 Did I mention that you don't need to change your code at all?
-And that you can do all of this on a single line of Python code?
+And that you can do all of this with a single line of Python code?

 ## How to use it?